arangodb/arangodb/README_maintainers.md

 #### generic driver interface
 The generic driver interface expects to find i.e. script inside the driver source, that does all the plumbing to run the respective tests against the provided arangodb instance.
+The invoked script is expected to exit non-zero on failure.
+All content of `stdout` will be forwarded to the testresults.
 All required data is passed as parameters:

  - driversource - the source directory with the workingcopy of the driver
  - driverScript - the script to be executed. defaults to `run_tests.sh`